Recently, the only methods to deliver testosterone replacement therapy (TRT) were to receive an injection, swallow pills or apply a topical gel.

 Additionally, treatment also strongly improved men’s erectile function and mood, Rogol reported.

-So far, no serious side effects related to the medicine occurred in either dosing group, according to the investigators.
+So far, no severe side effects related to the medicine occurred in either dosing group, according to the investigators.

 Rogol said there were few problems with tolerating the nasal gel, with a mere 3.7 percent of men receiving the three-times-daily dose ceasing use of the medication due to side effects.